-All Fire Survivors – Much of this information will be useful to you.
-I hope to reorganize this page to be more useful to those outside of Sonoma County, but for now, please read through to see how forming or joining an insureds group is very valuable for fire survivors who have insurance.
+All Fire Survivors – This page discusses how forming or joining an insureds group is very valuable for fire survivors who have insurance.

-(Scroll down for a list of existing groups or claimants looking for a group.)
+October 2017 Sonoma County Fire Survivors – scroll down for a list of existing groups or claimants looking for a group.

 United Policyholders developed a simple post-disaster community organizing model in 1991 that has been used successfully by survivors throughout the United States to navigate the insurance claim process, overcome obstacles and get fair settlements.